Permanent Exhibits/Gallery Spaces

 + Timeline and Early Easton Artifacts in the Sigal Museum Auditorium

 + Decorative Arts Gallery

-The are also two-three major exhibitions a year, and three-four smaller exhibitions a year in our Chrin Gallery and Regional Artists Gallery respectively.
-Any of these exhibition spaces are fantastic places to rent for special events of any kind.
+There are also two to three major exhibitions a year, and three to four smaller exhibitions a year in our Chrin Gallery and Regional Artists Gallery respectively.

-This opulent Victorian home at 4th and Ferry was once the Society headquarters.
-Now it is open for house museum tours and soon the NCHGS Textile Resource Center.
+This opulent Victorian home was once the Society headquarters.
+Open for house tours and soon the NCHGS Textile Resource Center.

-Easton's oldest building which contains the last remaining Northampton County colonial-era court room.
+Easton's oldest remaining building.
+It has a long and rich history, and contains the last remaining Northampton County colonial-era courtroom.

 Jacob Nicholas House